JosefinE7/MS2_SpaceStation/README.md

   - Responsive web design is so incredibly crucial when creating a website today since most people browsing the internet use their phones or tablets.
 This website is not responsive, the reason being a lack of time.
 My first order of business in future work on this website is to implement a responsive web design.

-- Smaller functions in js file
-  - On the advice of my mentor on this project: I aim to create a larger number of smaller functions, instead of my now smaller number large functions, to execute the retrieving and displaying of the information from the ISS API.
-This to make it easier for any future developer looking to understand and use the code.

 ## Technologies Used

 - [jQuery](https://jquery.com/)